tfatykhov/local-wink-node-red/README.md

             openssl pkcs7 -print_certs -in xxxx.p7b -out xxxx.pem

 once it's complete you will get a xxx.pem file.
-You need .key and .pem files to make node-red run via https. in order to do that you need to stop node-red, edit settings.js file, uncomment following section (delete //) and set proper file names:
+You need .key and .pem files to make node-red run via https. in order to do that you need to stop node-red, edit settings.js file, uncomment following section (delete //) and set proper file names and paths(assuming that pi is your user id and you installed local-wink-node-red from its home directory:

              https: {
-                  key: fs.readFileSync('xxxx.key'),
+                  key: fs.readFileSync('/home/pi/node_modules/local-wink-node-red/xxxx.key'),
-                  cert: fs.readFileSync('xxxx.pem')
+                  cert: fs.readFileSync('/home/pi/node_modules/local-wink-node-red/xxxx.pem')
              },

 after that you need to change your bluemixUrlBase and make it https:// instead of http://